mbasic4/algae-tracking-API/README.md

 ## Installation and Setup Instructions

 Clone down this repository.
-You will need `node`, `npm`, `shp2pgsql` and `psql` installed globally on your machine.
+You will need `node` and `npm` installed globally on your machine.
 Instructions to start the client can be found here https://github.com/mbasic4/algae-tracking-client/blob/main/README.md

 Installation: